Dubai FAQ

 Tax on Alcohol

-There is (currently, as of June 2006) a 30% tax added to all alcohol purchases made when presenting an alcohol licence.
+There is a 30% tax added to all alcohol purchases made when presenting an alcohol licence (last confirmed June 2006).

 Procedure

-1. Your company may obtain one for you.
+1. Your company obtains one for you.
 There'll be fees of around 200 dhs per year to pay, and you'll need the usual paperwork (passport with residence visa, photos).